kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    ![esp82661](/images/esp82661.png)

 ## And taking classes on this stuff, and buiding them
+   (this is in PCB Express)

    ![sa](/images/sa.png)
    ![sa](/images/sa1.png)

 ....I ended up on a robotics project where I ended up doing the programming in C...and liked it!
+    I quickly figured out I liked programming more than anything else.

 ## ...so...